Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Yarn.md

 </property>
 ```

-Make sure to replace `$ALLUXIO_HOME` with the path that you've installed Alluxio to.
+Make sure to replace `$ALLUXIO_HOME` with the path of your Alluxio installation.